Consulting

 Lacks Advanced Relationship Intelligence: does not offer the advanced relationship intelligence features often crucial for consultants.
 It falls short in providing deep insights into client networks or leveraging existing relationships for business development.

-Limited Customization for Consulting Needs: While sufficient for basic needs, it may not offer the customization required for larger consulting firms’ complex and varied needs.
+Limited Customization for Consulting Needs: While sufficient for basic needs, it may not provide the level of customization required for the complex and varied needs of larger consulting firms.

 Absence of In-Depth Analytics: Consulting firms that require detailed analytics and reporting might find Keap CRM’s capabilities limited in this aspect.